Peterisfar/YOLOV3/README.md

 `Note` :

 * YOLOV3-448-544 means train image size is 448 and test image size is 544. `"*"` means the multi-scale.
-* In the test, the nms threshold is 0.5 and the conf_score is 0.01.
+* In the test, the nms threshold is 0.5(0.45 is better) and the conf_score is 0.01.
 * Now only support the single gpu to train and test.

 ---